DataPlusProgram/GodotWadImporter/README.md

 ## Character Controller
 There is a provided character controller for testing purposes

 ![](https://i.giphy.com/media/dRsq8BVZ2lUapFyGJk/giphy.webp)

+The character controller generated dynamically by the pluging by clicking the "Create Character Controller" button

 | Action        |  Description  |
 | ------------- |:-------------:|